is a five-week online program beginning the week of June 22nd and ending the week of July 20th.

-THE BARDLINGS are the junior Shakespearean acting program run under Tallahassee’s SOUTHERN SHAKESPEARE COMPANY.
-Established in 2014, the mission of THE BARDLINGS is to develop an understanding of basic theatre production and a fondness for the study and performance of Shakespeare and classic drama in today’s youth.
+The Bardlings are the junior Shakespearean acting program run under Tallahassee’s SOUTHERN SHAKESPEARE COMPANY.
+Established in 2014, the mission of The Bardlings is to develop an understanding and fondness for the study and performance of Shakespeare and classic drama in today’s youth as well as professional instruction and training in acting techniques.
 Our goal is to develop a comprehension of Shakespeare’s classics, while also ensuring that participants truly enjoy the subject matter and have fun in the process.
 Through exciting and innovative productions, open workshops, and community theatre based field trips, we seek to engage students and foster dialogue regarding the importance of the creative arts in our schools, our communities and our lives.

 Frequently Asked Questions